j-lawrence-b1/workstation-setup/README.md

 * An X-server (VcXsrv)

 On the Linux (WSL) side, this setup installs:
+* keychain and ssh-agent
+* ansible
-* My current bash environment.
+* The AWS CMy current bash environment.
 NOTE: My ssh keys will be useless to you w/o the passphrase.
 Substitute your own.
 * The Terminator X-client app.
 * Miniconda
 * mysqldb and postgresql client apps.

-And sets up:
+And configures:
-* A conda environment (db-env) for data programming using Python3
+* A conda environment (db-env) suitable for Python data engineering and data analysis.
 * 2 docker containers, one running mariadb and one running postgresql

 # References